Nicotine replacement therapySmoking cessation - nicotine replacement; Tobacco - nicotine replacement therapy

-- Follow your health care provider's instructions about how to use the spray.
+- Follow your provider's instructions about how to use the spray.
 When you're starting to quit, you may be told to spray 1 to 2 times in each nostril, every hour.
 You should not spray more than 80 times in 1 day.

 - The spray should not be used for longer than 6 months.

 - The spray can irritate the nose, eyes, and throat.
 These side effects often go away in a few days.